Windows Installation Using Docker¶

 # 1) Navigate to root folder cd ~ # 2) Download Hummingbot install script curl https://raw.githubusercontent.com/CoinAlpha/hummingbot/development/installation/docker-commands/create.sh -o create.sh # 3) Enable script permissions chmod a+x create.sh # 4) Run installation ./create.sh

-# 1) Navigate to root folder cd ~ # 2) Create folder for your new instance mkdir hummingbot_files # 3) Create folders for log and config files mkdir hummingbot_files/hummingbot_conf && mkdir hummingbot_files/hummingbot_logs # 4) Launch a new instance of hummingbot docker run -it \ --name hummingbot-instance \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_conf,destination=/conf/" \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_logs,destination=/logs/" \ coinalpha/hummingbot:latest
+# 1) Navigate to root folder cd ~ # 2) Create folder for your new instance mkdir hummingbot_files # 2) Create folders for logs, config files and database file mkdir hummingbot_files/hummingbot_conf mkdir hummingbot_files/hummingbot_logs mkdir hummingbot_files/hummingbot_data # 3) Launch a new instance of hummingbot docker run -it \ --name hummingbot-instance \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_conf,destination=/conf/" \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_logs,destination=/logs/" \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_data,destination=/data/" \ coinalpha/hummingbot:latest